kunal-joshi06/podiamonds-assign/README.md

 Form Validations are managed via javascript logic and react states.
 Special Validations for phone and email are also implemented using regex.

+## Result
+All results can be seen the console.